caravagnalab/tumourevo/docs/usage.md

 #### 3. Filtering data

 During the QC step, the pipeline will combine purity, copy number and mutation data to perform quality control on the copy number calls, by applying the [CNAqc algorithm](https://caravagnalab.github.io/CNAqc/).
 Each segment (for each sample) will be flagged as passing or not the QC, in the given combination of estimated purity and ploidy.
 According to CNAqc, a badly called segment should be recalled with a different purity estimation, in order to obtain more reliable results.
 After CNAqc quality control, all the segments (coming from samples of the same patient) are used to build a multi-sample CNAqc object, in which a common segmentation is applied.
 In this way, only those regions that are shared among all samples will be kept in the new object.
-It is possible to control wheter to include or not in the new segmentation the segments, for each sample, that do not pass the QC test using the `--filter` flag.
-If it is setted to true, only QC passing segments for each sample will be used to build the mCNAqc object and will then be passed to the subclonal deconvolution steps.
+It is possible to control whether to include or not in the new segmentation the segments, for each sample, that do not pass the QC test using the `--filter` flag.
+If it is set to true, only QC passing segments for each sample will be used to build the mCNAqc object and will then be passed to the subclonal deconvolution steps.
 This will lead to exclude some regions of the genome and the mutations that sit on it, but should result in more precise analyses.
-Otherwise, keeping also the segments that do not pass the QC will result in not loosing any mutation but might lead to less precise results in the subclonal deconvolution steps.
+Otherwise, keeping also the segments that do not pass the QC will result in not losing any mutations but might lead to less precise results in the subclonal deconvolution steps.

 #### 4. Driver annotation